georgetoader/BashScripts/README.md

 # BashScripts
-A collection of simple but useful Bash scripts, as part of training/practice.
+Collection of Bash scripts that I wrote mostly for fun and training.